 Duke University is committed to encouraging and sustaining a learning and work community that is free from prohibited discrimination and harassment.
 Review the full policy to learn more.

-Duke LLM students are required to contact the Office of Admissions and schedule an appointment to discuss their options before submitting a transfer application.
+Duke LLM students are required to contact the Office of Admissions by email to receive special instructions before submitting a transfer application.

 - Transfer/Visitor Application Checklist